essoen/essoen.github.io/content/blog/2024/07-24-readwise-pocket.md

 Obviously I want archived Pocket-articles to be archived in Reader.
 That's not currently possible, as Reader doesn't offer an API to change articles.
 So, that's manual.

-Also, the orignal use case for Readwise (not Reader) was to collect highlights, so they have a Pocket integration.
-This is now causing  I am talking with the devs about all this, hopefully they can do small improvemenets on their API so my litte integration can improve.
+Also, the original use case for Readwise (not Reader) was to collect highlights, so they have a Pocket integration.
+This is now causing  I am talking with the devs about all this, hopefully they can do small improvements on their API so my little integration can improve.

 ## So what?